odino/odino.github.com/source/_posts/2012-07-15-what-is-agile.markdown

 describe [interesting things](http://www.amazon.com/Patterns-Enterprise-Application-Architecture-Martin/dp/0321127420)
 other than a cool way to have more fun and be more productive at work.

-Let's face it: the word *Agile* has been raped over the past 5 years.
+Let's face it: the word "*Agile*"" has been raped over the past 5 years.
 This is not because it became mainstream and everyone wanted to adopt it, it's because once it was about to